 We are keen to stay in touch with our graduates and would love to hear what you have been up to.
 Stories of our alumni can be helpful and inspiring for current and prospective students.
 We want to highlight the accomplishments of our past graduates and provide current and prospective students with an idea of the variety of career paths our alumni have taken.
-To simplify the process of featuring you on our website, please fill out the form below.
+To simplify the process of featuring you on our website, please fill out our Alumni Feedback form.

 Careers for Classicists

 Since the Renaissance, the study of Greek and Roman civilization has been recognized as providing rigorous intellectual training, with its need for clear analysis and appreciation of the nuances of a wide range of material.
 Until a generation ago, Classics was the training of choice in Britain for the civil service.